MinatoShadow/My-Coding-Journey/README.md

 # 🚀 My Coding Journey

 ## 👋 Hi, I'm Kushagra
- I'm 13 years old and currently learning **Rust🦞** 💻✨
+ I'm 13 years old and currently learning **Javascript/Typescript** 💻✨

 This GitHub documents my journey from beginner to building real projects 🛠️🧠
 I focus on learning the fundamentals properly instead of rushing 🐢💡
-I chose Rust becuase I want to become unique and I prefer staticlayy typed languages and wanted something modern and unique.
+I chose this because I also wanna build an app📴💻 and maybe start my own startup.

 ---

 ## 🎯 Goals 🎯
-- Build a strong foundation in Rust🦞💻
+- Build a strong foundation in Javascript/Typescript💻
 - Improve problem-solving and logic 🧩🤓
 - Create real-world backend projects 🖥️⚡
 - Explore Backend development step by step 🤖🌌🎮